mundisnetwork/docs/src/rattle-shake/faq.md

 ## Do I have to complete the KYC/AML process to participate?
 Yes.
 Completing the KYC/AML process is mandatory.

-## What are my responsibilities as a Tour de Sol participant?
+## What are my responsibilities as a Rattle & Shake participant?
 Please see section “2c Rattle & Shake Details” of the [Terms of Participation](terms) for details.

 ## How is the “90% of the active R&S event time” responsibility calculated?